-The Board of Directors believes that active engagement with Shareholders and other stakeholders is important to assisting the Company with sharing its story and facilitating open and informed dialogue.
+The Board of Directors believes that active engagement with Shareholders and other stakeholders is important to facilitating open, informed and constructive dialogue with Shareholders and accordingly has a adopted a Shareholder Engagement Policy.
 In addition to the Company's annual Shareholder meeting and quarterly results presentations, all of which are webcast and broadly available, senior management also meet with Shareholders through investor conferences and individual meetings.

 The Board appreciates that active communication and engagement with Shareholders is an important part of its oversight of the Company.
-Shareholders may contact the Board, the Chair or an individual Director at the following addresses: